Geometric Bijections Between Spanning Trees and Break Divisors: A New Combinatorial Bijection

-A simple analysis shows the above inverse algorithm runs in $O(h\cdot\gamma(m,n)+n)$ time where $\gamma(m,n)$ is the complexity of network flow algorithm one uses in the implementation (any exact algorithm for unit capacity directed graphs suffices, say the $\tilde{O}(m^{10/7})$ algorithm by Madry \cite{Madry_MF}).
-We give a brief explanation here: the $n$ term comes from the program calls involving the first case of the algorithm, as each instance takes $O(|V(H)|)$ time and any two such $H$'s are disjoint.
-The $h$ term comes from the number of program calls involving the last two cases, as each such program call uses a different smallest edge $e_i$.
-The $\gamma(m,n)$ term comes from the complexity to solve such an instance, as DivisorToOrientation takes $O(\gamma(m,n))$ time; this is the bottleneck of the algorithm.\\
+Now we analyze the complexity of Algorithm \ref{Inverse_EOM}.
+The complexity of the subroutine DivisorToOrientation is essentially the complexity of a maximum flow algorithm (here any exact algorithm for unit capacity directed graphs suffices, say the $\tilde{O}(m^{10/7})$ algorithm by Madry \cite{Madry_MF}).
+Each instance of the first case of Inverse takes $O(|V(H)|)$ time, but any two $H$'s considered in the computational process of Algorithm \ref{Inverse_EOM} are disjoint, so the first case takes $O(n)$ time in total.
+Lastly, for each non-trivial call of Inverse, a different smallest edge $e_i$ is being considered, so there can be $O(m)$ such calls, and it is easy to see such a call can be handled in $O(m)$ time ($P$, $U$, and $Q$ can all be found by BFS, and other maintenance/modification operations also take $O(m)$ time).
+Therefore the total time complexity is $O(m^2)$.\\

-As an application of our algorithm, one can use it to design a polynomial time sampling algorithm for sampling random spanning trees uniformly exactly, using information theoretically minimal random bits.
-The idea is that one can generate a random element of $\Pic^g(G)$ in polynomial time using only $\log_2 |S(G)|$ random bits, and using Backman's algorithm \cite{Bac_GO} one can find the break divisor in the random divisor class of $\Pic^g(G)$.
+As an application of our algorithm, one can use it to design a polynomial time sampling algorithm for sampling random spanning trees uniformly exactly, using an information theoretical minimum number of random bits.
+The idea is that one can generate a random element of $\Pic^g(G)$ in polynomial time using only $\lceil\log_2 |S(G)|\rceil$ random bits (cf. \cite[Algorithm 5]{BS_Chip}), and using Backman's algorithm \cite{Bac_GO} one can find the break divisor in the random divisor class of $\Pic^g(G)$.
 Finally, using our inverse algorithm, one can output a random spanning tree of $G$.
-See the paper by Baker and Shokrieh \cite{BS_Chip} for further discussion of this paradigm and see \cite{GRV_Random} for applications of random spanning tree sampling algorithms.
-One difference between the present approach and Baker-Shokrieh's approach is our algorithm is more matroidal, in the sense that our approach can be thought of handling cycle-cocycle reversal classes rather than break divisors, and the concept of cycle-cocycle reversal system extends to regular matroids \cite{Gioan_MatCCsys}.
+We refer the reader to the paper by Baker and Shokrieh \cite{BS_Chip} for further discussion of this paradigm, and \cite{GRV_Random} for applications of random spanning trees sampling algorithms.